ericandrewlewis/netflix-library-indexer/README.md

 and fill in your Facebook email and password.
 I log into Netflix through my Facebook account, so the crawler currently has this requirement.
 If you log in to Netflix with a username and password, the crawler could be modified to use that instead.

-Run the crawler
+Run the indexer

 ```
 npm start
 ```

-The crawler will go through all genre pages listed in the top-level navigation and put results into genre-specific files in the `output/` folder, as well as an aggregate `output/All-Movies` file.
+The indexer will go through all genre pages listed in the top-level navigation and put results into genre-specific files in the `output/` folder, as well as an aggregate `output/All-Movies` file.